shengkunc/itbench-sre-agent/README.md

-# Setup a remote or local cluster
+# Setup a remote or local cluster to run the ITBench
 Clone and follow the instructions in [this repo](https://github.com/IBM/it-bench-sample-scenarios/tree/main/sre).
 Setup a cluster, deploy the observability stack and a sample application, then inject a fault.

 # Running with Docker/Podman